Change is the lifeblood of leadership

 Question: Does this mean leaders should just change things constantly for the sake of it?

-Answer: Great question, and no, not at all.
-That’s chaos.
-The key is *purposeful* change.
+Answer: No. That’s chaos.
+The key is purposeful change.
 It’s about being responsive to the market, to your team’s needs, to new technology.
 It’s not change for change’s sake; it’s evolution with intention.

 Question: How do you balance change with providing stability for your team?